 One concept that has been proposed is based on thermo-capillarity.
 A small drop of liquid is placed in a micro channel that intersects a fiber-optic light beam.
 When the drop is moved along the channel to where the beam must pass through it, the beam is reflected into a different fiber.
 The drop is moved by differentially heating its two sides.
 This causes changes in the surface tension in the menisci on either side of the drop such that the drop is pulled toward the cooler end of the channel.

-The figure on the left shows a FLOW-3D simulation of a drop of water in a 14mm-wide channel that is being heated at the bottom.
+The animation above shows a FLOW-3D simulation of a drop of water in a 14mm-wide channel that is being heated at the bottom.
 An excellent case study addressing the use of FLOW-3D to design optical switches can be found in the Microfluidics Tech Papers section, Note #1-03.